mondrian-scwgs/mondrian/docs/contribute/wdl_conventions.md

 -

-## Modularization

-### Tasks
-- All tasks should go in the `mondrian/wdl/tasks/` folder
-- each wdl file must only contain tasks corresponding to a certain tool
-- Any tasks related to handling inputs and output files must go in `mondrian/wdl/tasks/`

-### Workflows
-- All workflows that contain tasks must go in `mondrian/wdl/workflows/`
-- each wdl file must only contain tasks corresponding to a certain tool
-- workflows can contain workflows and structs

-### Analyses
-- Analyses are higher level workflows that string together multiple worflows that all do the same kind of computation.
-- All analyses should go into `mondrian/wdl/analyses/`
--

-## Imports
-- use `as` format
-- order alphabetically

 ### Empty lines

 - one empty line after each subsection of a task or workflow
-- 2 empty lines after each task or workflow
+- 2 empty lines after each task or workflow(base) MacBook-Pro-3:docs grewald$